AnnableLab/annablelab.github.io/pages/prerequisites.md

 For price forecasting we be using the [Amber Electric Integration](https://www.home-assistant.io/integrations/amberelectric/).
 This will require an API key that can be obtained via the [amber webapp](https://app.amber.com.au/) (Make sure to enable developer mode).

+This guide assumes a site name of `Home`.
+If you use another name you'll need to adjust the sensor entity names in the scripts and automations.

 Note: There is an [amber2mqtt addon](https://github.com/cabberley/amber2mqtt-addon) which boasts quicker price updating.
 This requires an MQTT server and adds some complexity so we won't be using it for this guide.

 ### EMHASS Optimizer